tef/arson/SPEC.md

  - int/float numbers (unary plus or minus, allowleading zeros, hex, octal, and binary integer liters)
  - Tagged literals: `@name [1,2,3]` for any other type of value.

 Errors are fatal.
 A record with duplicate keys, or a string too long, or a number to big to represent MUST cause the parse to fail outright.

+Non-printable characters are defined as C0 and C1 blocks in unicode.
+This includes the tab character.

 # ARSON Object Model and Syntax